Menu

 • Participants will receive information about tools and resources available for outdoor learning space design and implementation.

-• Participants will learn about a successful model of increasing equitable access to meaningful outdoor learning spaces for teachers and their K-12 students through the design and access of the spaces.
+• Participants will learn about a successful model of increasing equitable access to meaningful outdoor learning spaces for teachers and their K–12 students through the design and access of these spaces.

 Jump on in and join us!
 Questions?
-Please email Tara Muenz (co-instructor of the workshop).
+Please email the workshop co-instructor, Tara Muenz.

 Presented in Partnership With